 skeleton code:

-The system call will be activated when you call sudo insmod
+The system call will be activated when you run sudo insmod tabletop.ko

-.
-When it is activated, user programs should be able to make
+When it is activated, user programs should be able to call the syscall as

-The system call will be deactivated when you call sudo rmmod inspect_table
+The system call will be deactivated when you call sudo rmmod tabletop

 .